-- 1. Describe their mission, structure, scope of current activities, experience, and capacity to meet the deliverables outlined in this RFA (2.5 points); - 2.
-Describe how existing resources, materials, and partnerships can be leveraged to educate the communities and congregations (2.5 points); - 3.
-Describe the team who will work on this initiative, including anyone that would be hired to run this work (2.5 points); - 4.
-Describe the process that the applicant will implement to promote these activities and events with members of the congregation and the community (virtual and otherwise) (2.5 points); - 5.
-Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise (2.5 points); and, - 6.
-Describe the organization's plan to be fully operational within thirty (30) days of the new grant agreement (2.5 points).
+- 1. Describe their mission, structure, scope of current activities, experience, and capacity to meet the deliverables outlined in this RFA.
+(2.5 points) - 2.
+Describe what services will be delivered, how, and with what intensity.
+(5 points) - 3.
+Describe the team who will work on this initiative, including anyone that would be hired to run this work.
+(5 points) - 4.
+Describe the process that the applicant will implement to provide Behavioral Healthcare to people who have a Behavioral health (mental illness and/or SUD) condition and a significant medical condition, with focus on older adults.
+(5 points) - 5.
+Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise.
+(2.5 points) - 6.
+Describe the organization's plan to be fully operational within seven (7) days of the new grant agreement.
+(5 points)